Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 1. Browse to the URL copied in the previous step to access the web app.

 >
-> It takes around 3min to provision and configure resoures.
->
 > Resources created:
 > - Resource group
 > - Azure Blob Storage (ADLS Gen2)